M-Josefsson/AeroDep/README.md

 The second kind of output files the program can generate are files containing the trajectories of an individual particles.
 If the `print_trajectory` option is set to `true` one trajectory file is generated for each deposited particle.
 These files are written to `bin/trajectories` (this folder must exist!).
 Each row in the file corresponds to the current position (x,y and z coordinate).

+Note that periodic boundary conditions are used in the simulations, which sometimes results in trajectories leaving the simulation volume through one side only to immediately enter the volume again through the opposing side.
+The periodic boundary conditions can also affect the final particle positions where a particle on one boundary can collide with a particle on the opposing boundary.

 ### Documentation

 The documentation for the AeroDep project uses doxygen to generate documentation in html format.
 Thus, doxygen needs to be installed in order to generate the documentation.
 For unix-based systems (Linux and macOS) the html output is generated using